ScryEngineering/scrygroup.com/content/blog-posts/2019-06-20/solve-problems-process-automation.md

-# 7 problems process automation can solve
+# 4 problems process automation can solve

 If you've ever spent an entire day at the office slogging through a mountain of paperwork or felt your eyes glaze over while staring at  *another* simple customer inquiry on your screen, you know the feeling of wishing you could be doing almost anything else.
 Lucky for you, you can be.
 You can likely solve some of your most annoying problems with process automation.

 In this post, we'll explain how automating your processes can help you get to inbox zero, respond to customer feedback, deploy software and more.

-## Problem #1.
-You need to send emails to leads, customers and sales reps
+## 1. You need to send emails to leads, customers and sales reps

 **The situation:** You've collected a few hundred email addresses from leads you've met and conferences and regular clients, and added them to your list (with permission, right?).
 You hate letting them languish in your CRM, but you're not sure how to reach out.